In the context of cognitive psychology, which of the following be... | Study Prep in Pearson+

-In the context of cognitive psychology, which of the following best defines cognition?
+In the context of cognitive psychology, which of the following best characterizes the author's purpose in the passage?

 A